abarrak/linux-sysops-handbook/README.md

 Getting used to [bash language and its fundamentals](https://learnxinyminutes.com/docs/bash/) like conditions, looping, functions, etc. is recommended.

-The popular files and text processing and manipulation utilites are important to master, such as:
+The popular files and text processing and manipulation utilities are important to master, such as:

 - `cat`
 - `cp`